rchartra/NcCut/docs/source/usage.rst

 **NcCut** supports .jpg, .jpeg, and .png image files and NetCDF .nc files.

 #.
-To load the file you can either enter the absolute or relative path to your file in to the text box and select **Go*** or you can select **Browse** to find the file on your system.
+To load the file you can either enter the absolute or relative path to your file in to the text box and select **Load*** or you can select **Browse** to find the file on your system.

     * If you are loading a NetCDF file a popup window will appear with additional selections: